Druid Arch Hike: How to Get to This Iconic Spot in Canyonlands

 Check with Canyonlands National Park for trail conditions prior to heading out.

 Spending time in the desert is near and dear to us.
-I used to live and work out in this area and love sharing all of these special places with our readers.
+I used to live and work in this area, and I love sharing all of these special places with you.

-Please check out our page with more information and resources on practicing environmental stewardship in the backcountry and protecting precious biological soil crust.
+Please check out our page on practicing environmental stewardship in the backcountry and protecting precious biological soil crust.

-Stay on the trail to protect biological soil crust and always Leave No Trace.
+Please stay on the trail to protect biological soil crust, and always Leave No Trace.

 Happy Hiking,